shigeyukey/shige-addons-wiki/src/local-anki-server.md

     (Anki FAQ) Are there limits on file sizes on AnkiWeb?</a>
 2. <a href="https://github.com/ankitects/anki/tree/main/docs/syncserver">(For Developers) Building and running Anki sync server in Docker</a>

+#### Info for developer

+If you want to read the debug info of the server please display the console when you start Anki. e.g. Windows -> [anki-console.bat](https://docs.ankiweb.net/platform/windows/startup-issues.html?highlight=console#debugging)

 <br><br>